 All employers will have to provide workers with a workplace pension scheme by law over the next few years.
-The biggest employers started doing this in October 2012.
 This is called ‘automatic enrolment’.

-When your business must start doing this (called a ‘staging date’) depends on how many people you have on your payroll.
-Check your business’ staging date with The Pensions Regulator.
+When your business must start doing this (known as a ‘staging date’) depends on how many people you have on your payroll.
+Check your staging date with The Pensions Regulator.

 If you already have a workplace pension scheme, check if you can use it for automatic enrolment.